RaceCurrencyOfficial/racecoin-core/README.md

 ## License

-Race Core is released under the terms of the MIT license.
+RaceCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development Process

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/racecrypto/race/tags) are created to indicate new official, stable release versions of Race Core.
+[Tags](https://github.com/racecrypto/race/tags) are created to indicate new official, stable release versions of RaceCoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).